WoongDemianPark/HRI/STT/README.md

 ```

 ## How to run
-it is possible that an extra library needs to be installed to run this source code.
+It is possible that an extra library needs to be installed to run this source code.
 ```
 python ./workspace/GoogleSTT/stt_test1.py
 ```